 If you import goods into New Zealand you must declare the Customs value of the goods on the import entry or clearance document, but questions are always asked – how is the value determined, and what is the process for appeal?

 Most businesses that make or import hazardous substances have to give some basic contact information to Environmental Protection Authority (EPA).
-This information helps the EPA effectively manage New Zealand’s hazardous substances and enables us to communicate with manufacturers and importers and keep them up to date and informed.

 Global Shippers’ Forum (GSF) Secretary-General Chris Welsh was in New Zealand recently, attending the NZ Shippers’ Council annual meeting and also for comprehensive meetings with Government officials.